lltfm/openness/works/saltem_hoc/README.md

 presented as speculation to the user ("perhaps...", "maybe so: ...", etc), defusing any subtle mental imposition.
 The user can simply disregard it.
-Compare this to a normal LLM interaction where a confabulation happens yet the LLM demonstrates no awareness to the user that it is a confabulation of a false fact or that it might be a false fact.
+Compare this to a normal LLM interaction where a confabulation happens yet the LLM demonstrates no awareness to the user that it might be a false fact confabulation.
+It demonstrates it has a blind certainty about its answer.
 The user must point out to the LLM that what it said was factually incorrect and when confronted it finally admits it was wrong.
 Questioning it about why it was wrong leads to canned defensive answers ("I am an LLM...").
 An interaction that doesn't build trust, perhaps even actively undermines it (a different topic completely but confabulation is all LLMs really do in the end).

 The framework of Saltem Hoc and The Epitomes of Openness, instruct Openness GPT to begin by making a statement of fact about shared common experiences.
 This